Contact

 Credit: Martine Hamilton-Knight

-The role we've played
+The role we played

 The mission of the project was to preserve and revitalise one of Leicester's most significant historical and cultural assets: to transform the Jewry Wall Museum into a modern, inclusive space for the community.